Cycling Signatures: Identifying Cycling Motions in Time Series using Algebraic Topology: Cycling segments and their classification

 of the unit tangent bundle induced by the flow.
-Instead of taking the distance between two points $x,y\in X$ directly, we can now consider the distance between $ \rho(x) $ and $\rho(y)$ which incorporates spatial as well as directional information.
+For time series data, we recover $v$ through finite differences (which imposes a condition on the sampling density).
+We use the (approximated) section $\rho$ in order to lift the time series data $x_0,\ldots,x_N$ from $X$ to $\UTB(X\setminus X_0)\subset \UTB(X)$, i.e., we consider the lifted time series $\rho(\Gamma):=\{\rho(x_0),\ldots,\rho(x_N)\}$ in $\UTB(X)$.
+Then, instead of considering distances between points $x,y\in X$ directly, we measure the distance between $\rho(x)$ and $\rho(y)$ in $\UTB(X)$, which incorporates spatial as well as directional information.
+To this end we introduce a metric in $\UTB(X)$,

-To account for the normalization in the directional component, it is necessary to pass to an appropriate metric.
-We have no universal answer for what appropriate is and, therefore, introduce a parametrized family of unit tangent bundle metrics

-With a suitably selected constant $C$, thickenings of the segments in \cref{fig:spiral-sink} and \cref{fig:squished-periodic-orbit} have one dimensional $H_1$ which corresponds to the oscillation around the origin.

-Clearly, the choice of the thickening parameter $r$ plays a significant role in our identification of oscillations.
-To address this we apply persistent homology \cite{Ghrist.2007,edelsbrunner2008,carlsson2009,MR2121296} to obtain a barcode decomposition of $H_1(\gamma^\bullet)$ where $\gamma^\bullet = \{\gamma^r\}_{r\geq 0}$ is the filtration.
-The barcode (a multiset of intervals) provides a representation from which the number of one-dimensional holes and the scales at which they appear and disappear can be read off for all choices of $r$.
-We adopt the (standard) heuristic that long bars identify meaningful cycling.
-Returning to the example of \cref{fig:almost-circle-points-thickening}, the associated barcode, shown in \cref{fig:barcode-circle-point-cloud}, consists of three bars; two short bars that are not associated with meaningful dynamics and a long bar which corresponds to the hole in the center of the blue region.
+which is parameterized by a weighting factor $C>0$.
+The following example demonstrates that by this lifting to the unit tangent bundle, we recover natural dynamical features of segments.